Updated June 22, 2020.

 HIV (HIV Screen 4th Generation wRfx): This test is used to screen for the presence of HIV antibodies and an HIV specific antigen (molecular marker of HIV).
 A positive test automatically reflexes to additional confirmatory testing for diagnosis.

-Rapid plasma reagin (RPR): This test is used to screen for syphilis infection and monitor effectiveness of syphilis treatment.
+Rapid plasma reagin (RPR): This test is used to screen for syphilis infection and monitor the effectiveness of syphilis treatment.

 Follicle stimulating hormone (FSH): This test looks at follicle stimulating hormone levels.
 In women, this hormone impacts the menstrual cycle and egg production, and varies depending on timing of a woman’s menstrual cycle.
 Levels in males impact sperm production.